Communities

 We actually have sketched out some workflows for this, though they're preliminary.
 The key ideas are: (a) collect information from the voters and transmit it to the author immediately, (b) give the author guidance to address issues, and (c) adjust some language.
 One main category of reasons is "needs author's attention", as opposed to "not constructive" or "unclear" or the like -- those are elaborations, but the top-level message is "hey, we need you to do something".

-Nick Alexeev‭ wrote almost 4 years ago · edited almost 4 years ago
+Nick Alexeev‭ wrote about 4 years ago · edited about 4 years ago

 @MonicaCellio Tell us more about this workflow.
 Is there a draft on GitHub somewhere?